 Thirdly, will People to Places keep going?

-For many, People to Places is a vital resource, enabling them to get out and maintain independence in the local community.
+People to Places is a vital resource, enabling you to get out and maintain independence in the local community.
 Last year we celebrated our 30th year of operation, we’re intending to be around at least another 30 years, but these are strange times.
-We’re working closely with the Council; the Louis Baylis Charitable Trust have been very supportive, as have the Rotary Club of Cookham Bridge and we’re actively investigating the various Government schemes to support small businesses.
+We’re working closely with the Council; the Louis Baylis Charitable Trust has been very supportive, as have the Rotary Club of Cookham Bridge and we’re actively investigating the various Government schemes to support small businesses.
 We’re incredibly grateful for the many individual donations people have made, thank you to those that have donated!